 fast-food restaurants.
 If you’re leaving in the afternoon or evening, enjoy a

-salad or sandwich at home, like this California Turkey Salad with Fresh Tomato-Lime Dressing
+salad or sandwich at home, like our California Turkey Salad with Fresh Tomato-Lime Dressing (all Phases) or this Poached Chicken Sandwich with Lemon-Caper Mayo (Phase 2 and beyond).

 South Beach Diet-friendly foods.